JimmyMcBride/me/posts/firebase-hosting.md

 ---
 title: "Firebase Hosting 101"
 image: "https://res.cloudinary.com/practicaldev/image/fetch/s--h1B5oG-3--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/rcrwu7fyg6guy7na0xv1.png"
 description: "Firebase is an incredible platform to connect any iOS, android and/or web app too.
 By connecting your project to Google's Firebase you will have access to their cloud storage, cloud firestore and real-time database, authentication, analytics and much more."
 ---

-## Prerequisites
+## Firebase Hosting 101 🔥

 ![Banner](https://res.cloudinary.com/practicaldev/image/fetch/s--h1B5oG-3--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/rcrwu7fyg6guy7na0xv1.png)

+### Prerequisites

 - GitHub account (having bash set up and knowing a few basic .git commands in the terminal will come in handy!)
 - Firebase account
 - Node.js installed (Optional: Install yarn as well, if you don't already have it.
 I will be using yarn mostly in this project.)
   Firebase tools globally installed: `npm i --global firebase-tools` **or** `yarn global add firebase-tools`.
 Don't forget to add `sudo` if you're on mac or Linux when installing packages globally.
 - You should also have serve installed so we can run our build folder on a local server.
 More on why later, to install serve globally simply use: `npm i --global serve` **or** `yarn global add serve`.

-### About this tutorial
+#### About this tutorial

 Firebase is an incredible platform to connect any iOS, android and/or web app too.
 By connecting your project to Google's Firebase you will have access to their cloud storage, cloud firestore and real-time database, authentication, analytics and much more.
 Firebase handles all of our hosting and back end needs in one place that is incredibly easy to use, once you got the know-how.

 In this tutorial, we are going to cover only how to deploy a react app to Firebase.
 I am going to use the create-react-app we've hosted in the next tutorial on how to set up user authentication with Firebase using hooks and redux so stay tuned for that!